 9. Use what you already have to corral clutter

-(However, if you find fancy glass apothecary jars and jauntily labeled containers spark joy for you, I say go for it!)
+(Although if you find fancy glass apothecary jars and jauntily labeled containers spark joy for you, I say go for it!
+I use a mixture of both. )

 One problem I frequently encounter in my cabinets is what I call “the floating bag phenomenon”.
 Bags of sugar, bags of snacks, bags of flour, so many bags just floating around, being pushed here and there.

-My solution?
-Shoeboxes!
-Which also happens to be one of Kondo’s favorite organization tools. 🙂
+This also happens to be one of Kondo’s favorite organization tools, btw. 🙂

 I gathered a few shoeboxes, which I then used to store the bags neatly, arranged front to back from smallest to largest.